jfude/CarND-Vehicle-Detection-UD/VDT_Writeup.md

 final_img = draw_labeled_bboxes(np.copy(img_orig), labels)
 ```

 where img_orig is the original image.
+The label function identifies areas of contiguous pixels that have non-zero strength and attaches a label to each such area.
+The draw_labeled_bboxes() function uses these labels to identify and draw a bounding box around each area.

-The final image corresponding to the false positive 2 image and heat map above, with bounding boxes draw around vehicles
+The final image corresponding to the false detect 2 image and heat map above, with bounding boxes draw around vehicles
 is shown below.

 [][final_bbox_img]